m-salewski/stay_classification/notebooks/classifiers_playground/quick_box/README.md

     * the density of events is high
 * the event sequence is cut too frequently
     * this is okay, possibly desired $\to$ need to then have a refinement where small clusters are aggregated into larger clusters.
+* outliers are not detected and ignored.
+* no implicit buffers around events are considered
+    * _e.g._ each event has a null-uncertainty and is included in a box _only_ when it is within the box
+    * generally, each event has a nonzero uncertainty which could intersect a box with higher probability
+        * this would call for more advanced methods.

 ## ToDos